Factionalism within Madhya Pradesh may cost Congress dearly

 It was Kamal Nath who in March had challenged that if Digvijaya Singh wanted to contest the Lok Sabha polls, he should choose the 'toughest seat' in the state.
 Without naming any seat, he had said that there were a few seats in the state that the Congress had not won in last '30-35 years'.

 Digvijaya Singh wanted to contest from the Rajgarh seat, which he had won in 1984 and 1991.
-When he resigned from Lok Sabha in 1993 to become Madhya Pradesh Chief Minister then his brother Lakshman Singh won 1994 bye-election.
+When he resigned from Lok Sabha in 1993 to become Madhya Pradesh chief minister then his brother Lakshman Singh won 1994 bye-election.
 Lakshman Singh continued to win Rajgarh Lok Sabha seat in 1996, 1998, and 1999 as the Congress candidate.

 Congress factionalism behind raids against Kamal Nath aides?